GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 - Since it is synchronous, the modules have to be loaded sequentially, which might take more time than if they were to be loaded asynchronously.
 - Usually, NPM modules are composed by many other modules, which means that you might end up depending on a high number of modules, and your bundles can easily get big.

-**When to use:** CommonJS is already a mature standard for the server-side, and a good option for the client-side when the page-load Javascript bundles are not too big.
+**When to use:** CommonJS is already a mature standard for the server-side, and a good option for the client-side when the Javascript bundles executed during the page load time are not too big.

 **How to use:** Your module file will publicly expose whatever is assigned to ```module.exports``` while everything else is private.
 In order to use your module, the client code needs to use the ```require(dependency)``` function, referencing your module per file location or alias.